Understanding the difference between PRP, OPRP & CCP

 Over the decades, various standards have attempted to define how risk assessment is carried out and how to determine control measures.

-In the process they have introduced their own unique terms, language, scope, methodology and workflows, and while some of these have been good, much of this work has served only to confuse people causing HACCP plans which are unnecessarily complex and hinder the effective management of food safety.
+In the process, they have introduced their unique terms, language, scope, methodology and workflows.
+While some of these have been good, much of this work has served only to confuse people causing HACCP plans which are unnecessarily complex and hinder the effective management of food safety.

 Various standards have attempted to define how risk assessment is carried out and how to determine control measures…only to confuse people causing HACCP plans which are unnecessarily complex and hinder the effective management of food safety

-This definition is general and can be used to describe virtually any action, step, activity, job, task, process or procedure which has the intention of addressing a food safety hazard.
+This definition is general and can be used to describe virtually any action, step, activity, job, task, process or procedure intending to address a food safety hazard.
+Consider downloading our most recent datasheet on food safety hazards for additional information.

-As we look closer at the main food safety standards we can see that control measures become categorized.
+As we look closer at the main food safety standards, we can see that control measures have become categorized.

 Categories of Control Measures